-In the absence of adoption of the delegated act referred to in the first subparagraph or of a confirmation by the Commission of the accuracy of the treatment of secured lending transactions and capital market-driven transactions, including of the assets received or given in these transactions, and of unsecured transactions with a residual maturity of less than six months with financial customers by [three years after the date of application of the net stable funding ratio as set out in Title IV of Part Six], the required stable funding factors applied to the transactions referred to in Article point (b) of 428s and in points (a) and (b) of Article 428u shall be raised to 10% and 15% respectively."
+9. By [four years after the date of application of the net stable funding ratio as set out in Title IV of Part Six], the required stable funding factors applied to the transactions referred to in point (b) of Article 428s and in points (a) and (b) of Article 428u shall be raised to 10% and 15% respectively, unless otherwise speficied by the Commission in its legislative proposal, if appropriate, in accordance with paragraph 8.".]